Leave of absence for health official in furor over meddling

-WASHINGTON (AP) — The Trump administration health official embroiled in a furor over political meddling with the coronavirus response is taking a leave of absence, the government announced Wednesday.
+WASHINGTON (AP) — The Trump administration health officia l embroiled in a furor over political meddling with the coronavirus response is taking a leave of absence, the government announced Wednesday.

 The Department of Health and Human Services said in a statement that Michael Caputo was taking the time “to focus on his health and the well-being of his family.”